developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-admin.md

   + A Reflection is created on a table that was promoted from a file, rather than from a folder, or is created on a view that is based on such a table.
   + A Reflection is created from a view that uses nested group-bys, joins, unions, or window functions.

-## Specify the Reflection Refresh Policy[​](#specify-the-reflection-refresh-policy "Direct link to Specify the Reflection Refresh Policy")
+## Specify the Reflection Refresh Policy

 In the settings for a data source, you specify the refresh policy for refreshes of all Reflections that are on the tables in that data source.
 The default policy is period-based, with one hour between each refresh.
 If you select a schedule policy, the default is every day at 8:00 a.m.
 (UTC).